 A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of.
 Luke 6:45 (NIV)

 Over the days, I would sit with the Lord examining my heart.
-It is imperative to test your heart as it will propel you deeper in your relationship with God.
+It is imperative to `as it will propel you deeper into your relationship with God.

 At first, I couldn’t quite pinpoint the “heart” reason behind my entertaining this gossip.
 God in his loving mercy allowed me to have a conversation with a trusted friend.
 In this discussion, I realized I was partnering with a spirit of gossip because I was afraid of being ostracised.
 You see, it came down to the desire to be accepted and approved of by people.
 I was trying to be a round peg in a round hole when in fact I’m a diamond.